The Centre for Investigative Journalism

 Matt Kennard

-Matt Kennard is co-founder and chief investigator at Declassified UK, a news outlet investigating British foreign policy.
+Matt Kennard was co-founder and former chief investigator at Declassified UK, a news outlet investigating British foreign policy.
 He was a fellow at the CIJ in 2014-2016.
-He has worked as a staff writer for the Financial Times in Washington, DC, New York, and London.
+He has worked as a staff writer for the Financial Times in Washington, D.C., New York, and London.

 James Harkin